Holiday inspiration currently loading...

 After another breakfast to remember, you’ll make your way home.

 Begin your holiday in The Trossachs.
-From here, journey to Port Appin and Sheildaog.
+From here, journey to Port Appin and Sheildaig.
 Finally head to Speyside before ending your food trail in St Andrews.

-Your holiday also includes a ‘Bake Off’ Experience, a private visit to an oyster farm, and shellfish safari with seafood lunch experience.
-You are welcome to bring your own wine to accompany the seafood lunch, which normally comprises langoustines or crab; if caught, lobster may be served for a small extra charge.
-This holiday also includes a visit and tasting at Aberlour distillery, and a six course tasting menu at your Michelin-starred hotel in St Andrews.
+Your holiday also includes a ‘Bake Off’ Experience, a shellfish safari with seafood lunch experience, a visit and tasting at Aberlour distillery, and a six course tasting menu at a Michelin-starred restuarant near St Andrews.
+(You are welcome to bring your own wine to accompany the seafood lunch, which normally comprises langoustines or crab; if caught, lobster may be served for a small extra charge.)

 Various hotel and room upgrades are available on this holiday – ask us for a quotation.
 This combination can easily be tailor-made to suit.
 We would also be delighted to assist you with additional nights in Glasgow or Edinburgh prior to or after your holiday.
 Please ask us for more details.